ZEHS Annual Report

 PROCESS FOR ASSIGNING PUPILS TO THE SCHOOL

 Students in Zeeland are assigned based upon their geographical home location.
-ZPS also offers school of choice openings, which are placed after the residents of Zeeland are assigned to their home school.
+ZPS also offers school-of-choice openings, which are placed after the residents of Zeeland are assigned to their home school.
 Our Spanish Immersion & Balanced Calendar PBL programs are filled on a first come, first served basis and may change the building of choice for students.
 There are 7 elementary schools in Zeeland and those schools feed into two middle schools, Cityside and Creekside.
 New Groningen, Roosevelt, ZQuest, and Quincy elementaries feed into Creekside Middle School and eventually to Zeeland West High School.
-Adams, Lincoln and Woodbridge elementaries feed into Cityside Middle School, and eventually to Zeeland West High School.
+Adams, Lincoln, and Woodbridge elementaries feed into Cityside Middle School, and eventually to Zeeland East High School.

 THE STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN

-Over the past three years, the district has been working through steps in the MICIP platform to identify three key goal areas: SEL (social-emotional learning), Mathematics, and English Language Arts.
-ZPS elementaries are in the process of implementing Second Step, a social-emotional core learning resource.
+Over the past three years, the district has been working through steps in the MICIP platform to identify three key goal areas: Staff and Student Wellness, Mathematics, and English Language Arts.
 At Zeeland East, our focus has been implementing weekly Character Strong lessons that focus on the social and emotional growth of our students.
-Lessons focus on helping students with managing stress, increasing their mental health capacity, homework management, coping skills and leadership values.
+Lessons focus on helping students with managing stress, increasing their mental health capacity, homework management, coping skills, and leadership values.
 A PreK-12 Math Coalition is working to examine math achievement and instructional practices across the wide.
 At Zeeland East, our focus has been on implementing our Math Essentials aimed at supporting students’ transitioning from middle school to high school mathematics.
-This course will reinforce essential standards from 6th through 8th grade CCSS in a smaller class setting.
-The district is just beginning to examine ELA data, following an implementation cycle that began 7 years ago to determine strengths and needs.
+This course will reinforce essential standards from 6th through 8th-grade CCSS in a smaller class setting.
+The district is just beginning to examine ELA data, following an implementation cycle that began 8 years ago to determine strengths and needs.
 At Zeeland East, we have continued to have high pass rates in ELA courses but seek to highlight the most important skills we know students need for college and careers.
 Along with this, our school improvement team has started to analyze district ELA data to determine future goals and opportunities.

 A BRIEF DESCRIPTION OF EACH SPECIALIZED SCHOOL

-Students in the elementary program at Zeeland Public Schools are given the opportunity to participate in a variety of experiences in addition to traditional education programs that include special education, Gifted and Talented for 4th/5th grade students, Spanish Immersion, and Zeeland Quest (a K-8, year-round balanced calendar, project-based learning school).
+Students in the elementary program at Zeeland Public Schools is given the opportunity to participate in a variety of experiences in addition to traditional education programs that include special education, Gifted and Talented for 4th/5th-grade students, Spanish Immersion, and Zeeland Quest (a K-8, year-round balanced calendar, project-based learning school).

 IDENTIFY HOW TO ACCESS A COPY OF THE CORE CURRICULUM, A DESCRIPTION OF ITS IMPLEMENTATION, AND AN EXPLANATION OF THE VARIANCES FROM THE STATE’S MODEL